chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 ### Marking a Service as Disconnected

-Configure the threshold for marking a service as disconnected through either Chef Automate or the Chef Automate API.
+Configure the threshold for marking a service as disconnected through the Chef Automate API.
-To access the configuration settings in Chef Automate, navigate to the **Settings** tab and then select _Node Lifecycle_ on the left sidebar.
-Change the _Missing_ and _Delete_ settings for disconnected services under **Node Lifecycle**.

 Using the API, change the `threshold` setting for marking a service as disconnected with an API call similar to: